rmarting/rmarting.github.io/_posts/2020-09-25-how-upgrade-strimzi-operator.md

 ---
 layout:      post
 title:       ":sparkles: How to upgrade Strimzi Operator using the CLI"
+subtitle:    A simple guide to upgrade the Strimzi operator using the kubernetes API.
+description: A simple guide to upgrade the Strimzi operator using the kubernetes API.
 date:        2020-09-25 15:00
 toc:         true
 comments:    true
 img:         how-to-vr.avif
 fig-caption: Developing
 fig-copy:    true
 fig-author:       ThisIsEngineering